Kinetic

 Our first attempt to address this challenge was Stand In—a Photoshop plug-in.
 Photoshop was the most widely used design software for product designers at the time.
 We built a layer integrated into Adobe’s software and allowed designers to create interactive prototypes straight from their files to their devices in real-time.

-What we learned after launching the Photoshop plugin
+What we learned after launching

 I want my layers the way they are!